BrianInGermany/oldcardgames/all_collections/_posts/2022-12-19-dummy_tarot.markdown

 categories: ["twoplayer"]
 thumbnail: "/assets/images/honneurs.jpg"
 ---
-A two-player version of Tarot with open cards and a hand (Strohmanntarock)
+A two-player version of Tarot with open cards and a hand (Strohmanntarock/Strohmandeln)

 ## The Cards
 ![](/assets/images/tarock.jpg)